mvousden/buildbot-lets-explore/README.md

  - Concurrent builds (with multiple workers).
  - Trigger a build (from the force builder) using a script or from the command line.
- - Automated testing of any new branches (in parallel).
  - Saturate the number of workers with the number of branches.
  - Obtain build operation information from the command line.
  - Post a notification on Slack (or similar).